trisfaizal/Marketing-Site/_drafts/5-common-jekyll-traps.md

 #### Help for getting through these initial Jekyll issues:

-Identifying problems others have experience with Jekyll might help you feel better about having them, but it's not SO great for helping you solve them.
+Identifying problems others have experienced with Jekyll might help you feel better about having them, but it's not SO great for helping you solve them.
 Below is a collection of info on identified issues:

 1. Initial setup is a pain (getting dev environment just right)
 - The Jekyll Core Team is putting lots of effort into making local installs easier - [have your say on how it should be fixed](https://talk.jekyllrb.com/t/poll-installation-priorities-for-3-0/106)
 - Watch Travis Neilson's [AWESOME intro video for local installation](https://www.youtube.com/watch?v=iWowJBRMtpc).
-- Load your markdown into [GitHub Pages](https://help.github.com/articles/using-jekyll-with-pages/) without checking it locally first like a crazy person
-- Jump on the 'Jekyll on CloudCannon' beta (and never touch your own compiling again) by emailing support@cloudcannon.com

 2. Understanding site structure
 - The [Jekyll docs cover this really well](http://jekyllrb.com/docs/structure/) so give them another read.